bingomanatee/ne_bootstrap/README.md

-# Nuby-Expres Home
+# Nuby-Expres Bootstrap

-This is a "seed" project for housing your Nuby-Express site.
+This is a "seed" project for a Nuby-Express site, styled with Twitter Bootstrap.
+It also contains the Noogle module.

-Note there are two roots.
+There are two "launch" scripts.

  * index.js is what you should launch in node or forever -- sudo node.js (in practice I find you often need sudo to access port 80).
-It is a script = there is nothing exposed via module.exports.

  * web.js is a true module.
 It exposes a function that launches a server and returns the framework as the output of that function.
 Note that you can pass configuration options into the function to